jairampatel/jairampatel.github.io/content/posts/2023-03-04-latency-showdown-aws-lambda-vs-azure-cloud-functinos-vs-gcp-cloud-functions.md

 ### Azure and GCP cold starts

-I would have liked to measure the impact of Azure and GCP cold starts as well but there is not a good mechanism for accurately measuring them at the invoke level.
+Although I would have preferred to measure the impact of cold starts on Azure and GCP, accurately measuring them at the invoke level is currently not possible.

-Azure has the concept of a “HostInstanceId”, which represents the instance on which your invoke ran on.
-However, even if we interpret a new “HostInstanceId” as a cold start, it does not guarantee that Azure is not creating buffer instances in the back
+Azure has the concept of a “HostInstanceId”, which represents the instance on which your invoke ran.
+However, even if we interpret a new “HostInstanceId” as a cold start, it does not guarantee that Azure is not creating extra instances on the backend for redundancy.

 ## Paper cuts